-is a multivitamin that is designed with pregnancy and breastfeeding in mind.
+What is a prenatal vitamin?A prenatal vitamin is a multivitamin that is designed with pregnancy and breastfeeding in mind.
 The amount of vitamins and minerals in these supplements are safe and appropriate when trying to conceive, during pregnancy and postpartum while you are breastfeeding.
-Some specialized prenatal vitamins may also have other pregnancy related additives, including DHA
+Some specialized prenatal vitamins may also have other pregnancy related additives, including DHA.

 Why should I take prenatal vitamins?: